Jan 9 • 1HR 40M

 Lars Doucet - 01:21:41:

 Interstellar Georgism is actually current international law.
-So really the inner through the outer space treaty.
-The outer space treaty currently said, and I think the outer space treaty will last for about five minutes once the interplanetary space race gets going in earnest.
+Although I think the outer space treaty will last for about five minutes once the interplanetary space race gets going in earnest.
+[Laughter]

 Dwarkesh Patel - 01:23:05:

 Yeah.
-Yeah.
-I mean, I just remember the other question I wanted to ask about copyright, which is that's a really interesting and complicated area because it's hard to think of what is the intrinsic sort of value of the land of the idea and what is the improvement you've made.
-Right.
-And so like what do you got to call like the improvement on like the song you discovered?
-Maybe like the melody is like the melody would have existed anyways, but like the specific lyrics that came up with.
+I just remembered the other question I wanted to ask which was about copyright.
+That's a really interesting and complicated area because it's hard to think of what is the intrinsic value of the land of the idea and what is the improvement you've made.
+What do you get to call as the improvement on the the song you discovered?
+Maybe it’s the melody?
+But the melody would have existed anyways, so then the specific lyrics that you came up with?
 I don't know.

 Lars Doucet - 01:23:31:

-point when an idea has become part of the cultural consciousness for like so long it should become part of just the background collective commons, you know, because all ideas are essentially remixed and built on top of other ideas.
+It's a very undercooked theory, but there's something there.
+Probably what it catches out to is that copyright terms should be shorter.
+At some point when an idea has become part of the cultural consciousness for so long it should become part of just the background collective commons, because all ideas are essentially remixed and built on top of other ideas.
 But we want to incentivize people to create new ideas in the first place.
 It's not a perfect analogy to land, but there is something there about rent seeking that needs to be addressed.
-And it probably just catches out to just reducing copyright terms.
+And it probably just caches out to just reducing copyright terms.

 Dwarkesh Patel - 01:25:02: